sujato/drafts/general-introduction.md

 The four *nikāyas* as found in the Pali seem to have been fairly standard and similar collections are, so far as we know, found in all the other schools.
 However, while the overall nature of the collections is similar, and they are organized in similar ways, the detailed content varies considerably.
 It frequently happens that a sutta found in the Majjhima of one school, for example, may be found in the Saṁyutta or Dīgha of another school.
 In addition, the internal sequence of texts is quite different.
 It seems the *nikāyas* were conceived more as organizational guidelines than as fixed units.

 The fifth Pali *nikāya*, the Khuddaka Nikāya, is more flexible and varies more between traditions.
 It seems it originated as a place for collecting verses and minor texts not gathered elsewhere.
 However the Pali collection became a handy place to include later texts.
 While there are occasional references to a similar collection in the northern schools, none exist in that form today.
-Nevertheless, many of the individual texts of the Khuddaka have parallels, with the Dhammapada especially existing in many dfferent editions.
+Nevertheless, many of the individual texts of the Khuddaka have parallels, with the Dhammapada especially existing in many different editions.